GispoCoding/eis_toolkit/CONTRIBUTING.md

 General guidelines about naming policy (applies to package, module, function, class and variable names):
 - all names should be given in English
 - avoid too cryptic names by using complete words
-- if the name consists of multiple words, use snake_case so replace space with underscore character (_) (CamelCase is sused for classes as an exception to this rule)
+- if the name consists of multiple words, use snake_case so replace space with underscore character (_) (CamelCase is used for classes as an exception to this rule)
 - do not include special characters, capital letters or numbers into the names unless in case of using numbers in variable names and there is an unavoidable need for it / using numbers significantly increases clarity

 ## Code style